FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 **Note**: Patterns B and C produce identical outputs based on the provided specification.
 Pattern E (star pattern) is not implemented here but can be added if needed.

-**Scenario**: A student practices loops by generating pyramid patterns for a web-based math tool, using `for` loops to create dynamic outputs.
+A student practices loops by generating pyramid patterns for a web-based math tool, using `for` loops to create dynamic outputs.